 I love to serve this in the summer as it’s simple to put together and always a hit.
 Plus it’s a great cooking project to involve the kids with, since no oven is required.

-If you love this cake, don’t miss our Layered Banana Split Cake – a decadent dessert with all the great banana split flavors!
+If you love this cake, don’t miss our Neapolitan Cake – a decadent dessert with all the great banana split flavors!

 Why You’ll Love This Banana Cake Recipe